The Proxy Perimeter: US Encirclement of Chinese Interests

 The Strategy of Disruption

 Global markets now face a calculated pattern of economic and geopolitical friction.
-Recent US actions represent more than isolated foreign policy shifts; they signal a systematic dismantling of 's international commercial architecture.
-By targeting nations where Beijing holds deep-seated interests, exerts pressure without direct military engagement.
+Recent US actions represent more than isolated foreign policy shifts; they signal a systematic dismantling of China's international commercial architecture.
+By targeting nations where Beijing holds deep-seated interests, Washington exerts pressure without direct military engagement.
 This strategy transforms regional hotspots into theaters of a broader, more complex struggle for global dominance.

 Targeting Energy and Infrastructure